Posts - Bill - HR 4071 Combatting International Drug Trafficking and Human Smuggling Partnership Act of 2025

 house 06/23/2025 - 119th Congress

-We aim to strengthen U.S. Customs and Border Protection’s ability to work directly with foreign governments to combat drug trafficking, human smuggling, and other security threats before they reach our borders.
-This legislation also supports emergency humanitarian efforts and builds law enforcement capacity internationally.
+We are working to strengthen U.S. Customs and Border Protection’s ability to collaborate with foreign governments in tracking and stopping illegal drugs, human smuggling, and other threats before they reach our borders.
+This legislation aims to enhance joint operations abroad while supporting emergency humanitarian efforts and building law enforcement capacity.

 Congress.gov